GitTejas/Capstone/README.md

 user ⇔ movie through rental.

-movie ⇔ user through review.
+user ⇔ movie through review.

-One-to-Many:

-user → rental

-user → rating
+One-to-Many (A movie can have multiple rentals, and a movie can have multiple reviews):

 movie → rental

 movie → rating

+user → rental (A user can have multiple rentals)

+user → rating (A user can make multiple ratings/reviews)

 ## Database Integrity